EricGebhart/Simple_Process_REPL/README.md

 Application state.
 Any path that starts with a / looks in the Application state.
 Anything that does not start with a / is looked up in the Namespaces.

-It does it's best to call the
-python functions you tell it to.
+The interpreter does it's best to call the python functions you tell it to.
 It recognizes, words, strings and numbers. ie. `foo "this is a string" 10`, it understands functions with various signatures including variable arguments, but not keywords.
 Which aren't valid in it's non-existent syntax anyway.

-The REPL is very convenient as it saves state, and can be used to interactively create/execute a process step by step.
+The REPL is fun to use.
+It makes it super easy to interactively create/execute a process step by step.
 `help` at the REPL prompt.

 On startup, there are only a dozen or so commands imported directly into the repl.
 The rest of the initialization is done by _core.spr_ which imports the rest of the extensions into their namespaces.

-## It's a Simple list processor.

-Everything you want to do must be a python function imported into the repl.
-From there, everything is composable from symbol/words These user functions can also be defined in an spr file or even in the YAML config file.

-It has a really, really stupid parser.
-All it can do execute a list of symbols, or call a special symbol with everything that follows.
-It does know the difference between symbols, strings and numbers.
-It does some introspection of the python function signtures, so it's not completely stupid, but some care should be taken.

 ### Namespaces